-The power to make a delegated decision for approval of a planning application shall not be exercised unless seven days advance notice of the proposed decision has been given to the Chairman of the Planning Committee, or in his/her absence the Vice-Chairman, and to the appropriate Ward Representative(s) in the following cases:
+The power to make a delegated decision for approval of a planning application shall not be exercised unless seven days advance notice of the proposed decision has been given to the Chairman of the Planning Committee, or in his/her absence the Vice- Chairman, and to the appropriate Ward Representative(s) in the following cases:

-- If the application is subject to third party or parish representations, unless those representations are based on non-planning considerations or matters that can be given little weight in the planning decision; (amended at 17 December 2007 Minute PL.423) or - If the application is a resubmission of an application previously refused by the Planning Committee and the decision is to be one of approval or conditional approval, whether or not representations have been received.
+- If the application is subject to third party or parish representations contrary to the officer recommendation, or unless those representations are based on non-planning considerations or matters that can be given little weight in the planning decision. - If the application is subject to both objections and support. - If the application is a resubmission of an application previously refused by the Planning Committee and the decision is to be one of approval or conditional approval, whether or not representations have been received.